 - People watch by the riverbank and ditch other touristy activities.
 You will be rewarded with incredible vintage shots of a life bygone!

 Because the French stayed in Luang Prabang for a substantial part of history, much has been said about the French food and its reflected influence on traditional Laos cuisine.
 The croquette .
 The baguette.
 The macaroons.
 A lot like our Cabin restaurants of Kolkata!
-However, truth be told, Laos meals are full of robust flavours, often reminding you of a rustic dining experience.
+However, truth be told, Laos meals are full of robust flavors earned straight from raw nature, often reminding you of a rustic dining experience.

 There has been a sustained endeavour to bring out the best of traditional Laos cuisine, rich with a medley of ginger, garlic, lemon grass (and hence very appetising for my indian taste buds).